 After your first meeting to start a neighborhood association, now what?
 The second meeting typically has one of two results: (1) if your first meeting was underpublicized but the cause is popular, you will have a good percentage increase in attendance, or (2) if you saturated the area with news of your first meeting, and you had a great attendance, the second meeting will reflect how worthwhile people felt the first meeting had been.

-(We should admit that if your first meeting was terrible, your plan to start a neighborhood association might not work after all.)
+We should admit that if your first meeting was terrible, your plan to start a neighborhood association might not work after all.
+Or perhaps you just need to review our advice and make a second try.

 This "second meeting" picture is likely to carry over from meeting to meeting for the first several meetings.
 Attendance will be steady and stable only when the cause is "right-sized" in terms of being slightly challenging but not overwhelming, and/or when the socializing becomes pleasant enough that people come just to interact with neighbors.